 supported by the Department of Health in partnership with Carers UK

-This section offers a ‘toolkit’ for all commissioners and professionals from both health & social care to help them to advise carers how to care more effectively through the beneficial use of technology.
+DHACA has put together a ‘toolkit’ for all commissioners and professionals from both health & social care to help them to advise carers how to care more effectively through the beneficial use of technology.
 Technology in this area has advanced very quickly so everyone can be forgiven for being a little out of touch: this website aims to bring users up to speed, quickly.

 As one of the key issues is persuading people being cared for to adopt technology – any technology sometimes – here is a case study on one success, plus a few other tips & tricks.
-Of interest too is a presentation given by Linda Saunders, ADASS lead on assistive technology explaining how technology can move users from the “deficit approach” to one of enabling people to live longer and better lives
+Of interest too is a presentation given by Linda Saunders, ADASS lead on assistive technology explaining how technology can move users from the “deficit approach” to one of enabling people to live longer and better lives.

 Finally, there is advice for carers on technology purchase here.